theolivenbaum/resin/README.md

 	var primaryKey = result.Docs[0].Fields["id"];

 ## Reads are purely disk-based
 Resin is a library, not a service.
 It runs inside of your application domain.

-ResinDB has therefore been optimized to immediately be able to respond to queries without having to rebuild data structures in-memory.
+ResinDB has been optimized to be able to immediately respond to queries without having to first rebuild data structures in-memory.

 The default index type is a fast disk-based and bitmapped left-child-right-sibling character trie.